munificent/game-programming-patterns/book/optimization-patterns.markdown

 Here, I touch on a few mid-level patterns that are often used to speed up a game.
 [Data Locality](data-locality.html) introduces you to the modern computer's memory hierarchy and how you can use it to your advantage.
-The [Dirty Flag](dirty-flag.html) pattern helps you avoid unnecessary computation while [Object Pools](object-pool.html) help you avoid unnecessary allocation.
+The [Dirty Flag](dirty-flag.html) pattern helps you avoid unnecessary computation, and [Object Pools](object-pool.html) help you avoid unnecessary allocation.
 [Spatial Partitioning](spatial-partition.html) speeds up the virtual world and its inhabitants' arrangement in space.